katan/kohana-phpexcel/README.md

     git submodule update --init --recursive

 If you followed the commands exactly, all contents should have been cloned by now.
-Further information for git submodules within submodules on [Stackoverflow] [1]
+Further information for git submodules within submodules on [Stackoverflow] [1].
 Finally load the module in your application (see below).

-Via ZIP file download:
+*Via ZIP file download:*
 Download and extract the zip file.
 Place the phpexcel module in modules/phpexcel.
-Because the git submodule in the vendor/phpexcel folder is not included in the download, please got and get it at
+Because the git submodule in the vendor/phpexcel folder is not included in the download, please go and get it at
-<https://github.com/rafsoaken/phpexcel>, then replace the empty vendor/phpexcel folder with it.
+<https://github.com/rafsoaken/phpexcel> (again, the zip download is what you want), then replace the empty vendor/phpexcel folder with it.

 Finally load the module in your application as follows:

 In the application/bootstrap.php add module loading